php-repos/phpkg-documentations/getting-started.md

 There are no changes for the `User.php` file since there are no use statements in this file.

-The required map for autoloading used classes also has been added to the `build/development/public/index.php` file.
+The required map for autoloading used classes also has been added to the `build/development/public/index.php` that you defined as an entry point.

-Use can use the `build` command, to build files containing any kind of use statement.
+You can use the `build` command, to build files containing any kind of use statement.

 > **Note**
 > For more information about use statements,
 > please check [PHP use statements](https://www.php.net/manual/en/language.namespaces.importing.php).

-### Developing
+#### Continues Development

 While you are developing your application, you are going to constantly add and remove files to your project and test the application.